roadtocode4u/spaceship/docs/c-programming/07-loops/07-loops.md

 1
 0

-**While Loop**
+`While Loop`

-Entry Controlled
+While loop is Entry Controlled loop.
-Pre-Tested Loop
+It is `Pre-Tested` Loop.
-if condition will false it will run zero times
+if condition will false it will run zero times.

 **Syntax:**